Arrivals and Departures CD cover

 Fred exhibited his Bill Monroe American Traveler CD cover for two years at the International

-Bluegrass Music Museum in Owensboro, KY and his CD cover of the Mississippi Sheiks was recently purchased for permanent
+Bluegrass Music Museum in Owensboro, KY.
+His CD cover Stop & Listen for the Mississippi Sheiks was recently purchased for permanent display since May, 2015 at the Blues Foundation Hall of Fame Museum in Memphis, TN.

 Besides here at the PSI website, examples of Fred’s work can be seen at the websites